-Valerie Peterson, ACA’s DC-based Outreach Manager, has had a life-long passion for land conservation.
+Valerie Peterson, ACA’s DC-based Deputy Director, has had a life-long passion for land conservation.
 She has an undergraduate degree in Geography and Environmental Studies from the University of Wisconsin, and a graduate degree from Virginia Tech in Urban Planning.
-She has ten years of experience as an urban planner for local governments managing community planning and sustainable development projects, and is experienced in public relations and participation strategies.
+She has ten years of experience as an urban planner for local governments managing community planning and sustainable development projects, and is experienced in public participation strategies.
 Early in her career, she worked on outreach and fund-raising efforts for a local land trust, and was also a researcher for National Geographic.
 Valerie enjoys traveling, including trips to her husband's home country of Uruguay, where she lived for a time honing her Spanish and volunteering with a community development organization.

 Eileen Rosin, Finance Manager for ACA, has worked on issues of international development and human rights in Latin America for more than twenty-five years.
 Recently, she managed the Washington Office on Latin America’s three-year project on the impact of U.S. international anti-drug policy on democracy and human rights in Latin America and the Caribbean, and is co-editor of the well-received volume Drugs and Democracy in Latin America.
 She has also worked as editor, grantwriter, financial manager, and publications coordinator with a number of Washington-based non-profit organizations.
-Ms. Rosin has a master’s of science in Development Management from American University.
+Eileen has a master’s of science in Development Management from American University.

 Daniela Pogliani, ACCA's National Director based in Lima, Peru, has more than 15 years of professional experience in administration, project management, and finance in both the for-profit and nonprofit sectors.
 She has a Master’s degree in business administration from a top European business school in Milan, Italy, as well as a bachelor’s degree in business administration and accounting.
 She has managed a USAID-funded conservation project in Peru for the Rainforest Alliance, where she was also responsible for managing the budgeting, accounting, human resources, and administrative functions for all of their Peru-based activities.
 Previously, she was responsible for the start-up of a sustainable fish farming project in Northern Peru.
 Daniela is Italian by nationality but has lived and worked in Peru for over a decade and is fluent in Spanish as well as English.